Eight questions to help decide if university is your next step

 3. Do you need a degree?

-Sometimes, a degree is little more than a passport; employers simply want to know you have one but don’t have any real interest in what you’ve studied.
-For certain careers, a degree is not necessary and work experience is considered more important.
+Sometimes, a degree is little more than a passport – employers want to know you have one but don’t mind what you’ve studied.
+For certain careers, a degree is not necessary and work experience is more important.
 And in other careers, such as medicine, a degree in a set subject is essential.

-If you’ve a specific career idea in mind, there may be different ways you can qualify.
+If you want to follow a specific career, there may be different ways you can qualify.
 For example, did you know you can become a lawyer without going to university?
-Alternative routes are not always considered a direct equal to a degree – they may only allow to you progress to a certain level in your career – so be sure to check out any limitations.
+Alternative routes are not always equal to a degree – they may only allow to you progress to a certain level – so be sure to check out any limitations.

 4. How much will going to university cost?